 You spend 40 hours/week at your job (more than that in some professions).
 If you get eight hours of sleep each night, that means you’re spending 35.7% of your waking hours at your job each week.
 So if you’re going to spend roughly one-third of your life doing something, you should be happy with it, right?

-At Climb, we identify education programs with a high return-on-investment (ROI) that help students meet their career and financial goals.
+At Climb, we identify education programs that help people reach their goals in a financially responsible way.
 We’ve spent quite a bit of time talking to our students about their career switches, and we’ve gathered the top signs that it’s time for a career change!

 1. Your job doesn’t challenge you

 Most of our students have explained that overcoming challenges in their new careers is an incredibly rewarding aspect of career-switching.
 New challenges encourage growth and help you stay interested, engaged, and content with everyday life.

 Kristy Glassick, a General Assembly student we interviewed, captured the feeling best when she reflected on the moment she decided to start her own UX Design business.

 Once you’ve maxed out your ability to move up in your job, it’s probably time to look for a career switch.
 While working at an Apple Retail store, one of our students — Joshua Jaffe — described his desire to level-up and start building a more rewarding career.